benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

 - Around Next 9 (2019), Next started emphasizing pre-rendering at build time
-- So not only could we render server-side, but before the server even ran
+- So not only could we render server-side...
+  - but before the server even started
 - Ever since then, Next has been adding more functionality...
   - To provide us more and more ways to render the pages within our apps
 - So I want to take our remaining time to showcase a few of the more popular rendering strategies